 I had a very happy childhood surrounded by a loving family, growing up in country Queensland.
 My passion was riding horses, something I did every day.
 I was happy and well-adjusted.
 When I turned thirteen, I experienced my first major depressive episode.
 I continued to battle throughout my teen years, never seeking help for my growing depression, obsessive compulsive disorder and anxiety.
 I was a very naive and innocent teen who spent most days and weekends in my room trying not to be visible.

 At eighteen I met and had a relationship with a very destructive and manipulative older man.
-He was emotionally and sexually abusive and I became a person that I wasn’t very proud of.
+He was emotionally and physically abusive and I became a person that I wasn’t very proud of.
 In my attempt to control some part of my life I became anorexic.
 By the end of the relationship I weighed a mere 37 kg and was a complete and utter mess mentally and emotionally.
 At this point my obsessive behaviours grew until they almost drove me mad.
 Being out of the relationship and over time, I began to heal.

 The following year I started studying social work at university.
 At first, I did really well and enjoyed the lifestyle that university afforded, but that didn’t last long.
 Once again, my depression and anxiety took back control.
 I became paranoid and extremely anxious.
 I imagined that all my classmates hated me.
 That they wanted to hurt me.
 I imagined that they were laughing at me and were plotting my downfall.
 I thought they were all laughing at the clothes that I wore, the things that I said and the way that I looked.
 I stopped going to class and started to drink and spent my nights at Mary Street, a nightclub in the city.
 When I drank, I felt confident, self-assured and attractive.